geocar/qsalt/README.md

 ##Loading

-You *should* be able to:
+You can load qsalt with:

     .qsalt:@[`qsalt 2:(`qsalt;1);0]

-however on OSX this doesn't work, so you can use [qsalt.q](qsalt.q) as a workaround.

 ##Public Key Authenticated Encryption